Why Rishi Sunak’s elevation as UK PM is a reason of pride for both India and Pakistan

 Calling himself a “proud Hindu”, Sunak in his speeches has said he is proud of his “Indian roots” and of “where he came from.”
 From performing gau puja (cow worship), serving community meals at a temple, and not eating beef to celebrating Diwali with family and taking oath on the Bhagavad Gita after becoming an MP, Sunak said he never tried to hide his faith in Hinduism.
 Sunak, 42, has said he marks the “British Indian” category while filling out the UK census form.

-The Prime Minister-designate of the UK comes from a Punjabi Khatri family and his grandparent had moved to Africa from Gujranwala, a city which is currently in the Punjab province of Pakistan, and later to the UK before India gained Independence.
+The Prime Minister-designate of the UK comes from a Punjabi Khatri family and his paternal grandfather had moved to Africa from Gujranwala before India gained Independence.
+Gujranwala is now in the Punjab province of Pakistan.
+Later, Sunak’s father moved to the UK.

 “There’s actually no debate.
 Sunak’s success belongs to both India and Pakistan.
 In fact, what people of Punjab on both sides of the border should be proud of is that a man with his family’s roots in Gujranwala, the birthplace of great Sikh warrior Maharaja Ranjit Singh, will become the head of a sovereign country.
 Sunak’s family roots lie in the undivided Punjab of pre-Independent India.
 He was born in the UK so there is no link to either India or Pakistan after Independence,” says eminent Punjabi poet Dr. Gurbhajan Singh Gill.